Natural Born Pranksters

 Natural Born Pranksters is a 2016 American comedy film starring YouTuber celebrities Roman Atwood, Dennis Roady, and Vitaly Zdorovetskiy.
 Their film debut features the trio staging pranks that were too elaborate to put on YouTube.
-The movie was produced by Collective Digital Studios and distributed by Lionsgate.
+The film was produced by Collective Digital Studios and distributed by Lionsgate.
 The trio wrote the feature and it was directed by Ben Pluimer and Atwood, in his directorial debut.
-The movie also has numerous cameos by social-media personalities including Jenna Marbles, Furious Pete, Jukka Hildén, Dave England and Tom Mabe.
+The film also has numerous cameos by social-media personalities including Jenna Marbles, Furious Pete, Jukka Hildén, Dave England and Tom Mabe.

 Plot summary

-The movie is a series of stunts and pranks pulled on unsuspecting victims.
+The film is a series of stunts and pranks pulled on unsuspecting victims.
 Some of the pranks include, but not limited to: pulling a sexually themed prank on masseurs, attempting to convince critics a painting made of fecal matter is real art, pretending to get third-degree burns at a tanning salon, pretending to kill dogs in the kitchen of a Chinese restaurant.
 They scared sunbathers on a Miami Beach by dropping a realistic looking plastic snake in the sand, had eating contests, shot each other with confetti cannons and jolts from electric fly zappers.
-In one elaborate stunt, they convinced a pregnant wife to prank her husband by pretending she had given birth to an African-American baby, neither the husband or wife was African-American.
+In one elaborate stunt, they convinced a pregnant wife to prank her husband by pretending she had given birth to an African-American baby, neither the husband nor wife was African-American.
 They also staged murders and alien abductions.
 The film also featured clips from their YouTube channels.